thakurbhavesh/Student-Management-System/README.md

-# this is a simple student management project.
+# This is a simple student management project.
 Developed By : Bhavesh Singh
+If you need to get source code click code button and pull it.